django-cms/django-classy-tags/docs/reference.rst

 .. class:: Parser(options)

     The default argument parser class.
+It get's initialized with an instance of :class:`classytags.utils.StructuredOptions`.

+    .. attribute:: options

+        The :class:`classytags.utils.StructuredOptions` instance given when the
+        parser was instantiated.

+    .. attribute:: parser

+        The (template) parser used to parse this tag.

+    .. attribute:: bits

+        The split tokens.

+    .. attribute:: tagname

+        Name of this tag.

+    .. attribute:: kwargs

+        The data extracted from the bits.

+    .. attribute:: arguments

+        The arguments in the current breakpoint scope.

+    .. attribute:: current_argument

+        The current argument if any.

+    .. attribute:: todo

+        Remaining bits.
+Used for more helpful exception messages.

     .. method:: parse(parser, token)

         Parses a token stream.
 This is called when your template tag is parsed.

     .. method:: handle_bit(bit)

         Handle the current bit (token).

     .. method:: handle_next_breakpoint(bit)

         The current bit is the next breakpoint.
 Make sure the current scope can be finished successfully and shift to the next one.

     .. method:: handle_breakpoints(bit)

         The current bit is a future breakpoint, try to close all breakpoint scopes before that breakpoint and shift to it.

     .. method:: handle_argument(bit)

         The current bit is an argument.
-Handle it and contribute to *self.kwargs*
+Handle it and contribute to :attr:`kwargs`.

     .. method:: finish

         After all bits have been parsed, finish all remaining breakpoint scopes.

-.. check_required
+    .. method:: check_required

         A helper method to check if there's any required arguments left in the current breakpoint scope.
 Raises a
-    :class:`classytags.exceptions.ArgumentRequiredError` if one is found and
+        :exc:`classytags.exceptions.ArgumentRequiredError` if one is found and
-    contributes all optional arguments to *self.kwargs*.
+        contributes all optional arguments to :attr:`kwargs`.